galaxyproject/training-material/topics/climate/tutorials/pangeo/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool returns as many tabular files as the number of coordinates and variables present in your input file.
+>    > This tool returns as many tabular files as the number of coordinate variables present in your input file.
 The values are decoded from the netCDF input file and no further processing is done.
 So units for instance for latitudes, longitudes, level and time may vary from one file to another depending on how it was coded in the original input file.
 >    {: .comment}
 >
 {: .hands_on}